mitay-walle/com.mitay-walle.gradient-texture/README.md

 Unity Gradient Texture generator.
 Texture2D-Gradient generated dynamicly Editor-time, by ScriptableObject with Gradient-properties

 [usage example video ( Youtube )](https://youtu.be/LmBBTqhpsbw)
-shader in example based on [this](https://simonschreibt.de/gat/fallout-4-the-mushroom-case/), can be downloaded [here](https://github.com/mitay-walle/GradientTexture/issues/6)
+<br>shader in example based on [this](https://simonschreibt.de/gat/fallout-4-the-mushroom-case/), can be downloaded [here](https://github.com/mitay-walle/GradientTexture/issues/6)

 # Like it?
 Buy me a candy
 If you like my work, you can support me on [Patreon](https://www.patreon.com/mitaywalle)